Introduction

 Detecting a fork in the history using ranges

-Note that if you switch the order of the range (feature..master
+Note that if you switch the order of the range (feature..main),

-you will get all of the commits in master, but not in feature.
+you will get all of the commits in main, but not in feature.
 If git

 log outputs commits for both versions, this tells you that your